Paul Ré: Paul Bartlett Ré Peace Prize

 Extending Paul Ré's work of promoting "harmony in the world", the bi-annual Paul Bartlett Ré Peace Prize has been established at the University of New Mexico.
 Managed by the UNM Foundation, the bi-annual prize award is given to a UNM student, faculty, staff person, retiree, volunteer or alumnus who has demonstrated notable achievements in promoting world peace and understanding.
-From 2007–2020, 32 individuals and organizations have been honored.
+From 2007–2024, 43 individuals and organizations have been honored.
+Videos of the 2020 and 2022 Paul Bartlett Ré Peace Prize Reception feature presentations by Paul Ré, the Selection Committee and the awardees.
+These 2 hour and 20 minute programs can be seen on Utube.
+The 1 hour and 36 minute 2024 Paul Bartlett Ré Peace Prize Virtual Reception can be viewed on Utube.
+The website of the 2024 winner, Katie Stone of The Children's Hour, can be seen here.
+Wesleyan University Press wrote this about Gerald Vizenor, recipient of the 2020 Paul Bartlett Ré Peace Prize Lifetime Achievement Award.